 The bottom line here is that you have as many rights as your warranty contract says you have.
 Your rights also depend on the laws of the state where you purchased the policy.
 If you purchased an extended warranty and the contract says that it’s non-refundable, you may be out of luck.
 The same thing goes for transferability, which can vary from provider to provider.
 How the cancellation plays out depends on the company and on how you’ve decided to pay for the plan.
 If you’re paying monthly, you may not see a refund check.

 There is no shortage of extended warranty companies in the world.
 Some have more than their fair share of complaints, but there are some diamonds in the rough.
 CARCHEX is one of the best in the business, with several positive reviews, a transparent website, and great coverage options.
 Endurance is another warranty provider that should be on your watch list.
 It offers four simple coverage levels, exceptional customer service, and great added benefits, such as roadside assistance and lost key fob replacement.

-For more on this topic, take a look at the Best Extended Warranties in the industry here.
+For more on this topic, take a look at the 10 Best Extended Warranty Companies in the industry here.

 First, make sure that the warranty you purchased can be canceled.
 Contact your warranty company and express a desire to cancel your service.
 Be prepared to hold firm in your decision, as many warranty companies will work very hard to keep you as a customer.

 Many warranty companies state that you’ll have 30 or 60 days after signing up to cancel without any penalty or issues.
 You can still cancel after that period, but you may not receive a full refund.

 Yes, but you need to know what you signed up for.
 If you’re being told that you cannot cancel but your contract says otherwise, you’ll need to be able to stand on the facts to get what you want.